-Our most economical framing method.
+Our most economical framing method is our infill solutions.
 It is constructed from the floor to soffit of the primary structural frame to ‘infill’ the external wall zone.

 Metsec SFS infill walling forms a secondary structure which is fixed between the primary super structure at floor and soffit.
 It is generally positioned at the slab edge allowing insulation and external finishes to be installed continuously outside the main structural frame.